Steinacleit Stone Circle

 An area of peat was left intact, showing that the stones had been buried up to one metre beneath the ground surface.

 So, what was Steinacleit?
 A stone circle?
 A homestead?
 The site has never been excavated, but similar sites have been explored throughout the Western Isles and proven to be homesteads built about 2000 BC that formed part of larger settlements, so that seems to be the most likely answer.

 About Steinacleit Stone Circle

-Address: Lewis, Shader, Western Isles, Highlands and Islands, Scotland
+Address: Isle of Lewis, Shader, Western Isles, Highlands and Islands, Scotland

 Attraction Type: Prehistoric Site - Standing Stones

 Location: At the south end of Loch an Duin, near the hamlet of Shader, Isle of Lewis, on the A857 to Ness.